thomasrobertgee/recipe-app/README.md

 ### Advanced Data & AI Features
 7.  **Price Fluctuation Tracker:** For any given ingredient, track its price over time whenever it's captured by the web scraper.
 Display a simple chart showing its price history to help users identify if a "special" is a good deal.

-8.  **AI-Powered Recipe Modification:** An "Modify this Recipe" button that opens a chat-like interface.
-Users could ask the AI to alter the current recipe (e.g., "make this gluten-free," "substitute the chicken for chickpeas," or "double the servings").

-9.  **Integration with Local Suppliers:** Create a portal for local butchers and greengrocers to upload their weekly specials.
+8.  **Integration with Local Suppliers:** Create a portal for local butchers and greengrocers to upload their weekly specials.
 These would then appear in the app, promoting local businesses and providing users with unique deals.

 ---